Code-Institute-Submissions/dbyrne87.github.io/README.md

 ## The Jones Music

 A clean and responsive website for a band, targeting both their current and potential future audience.
-This website is used to promote the bands music while also making it easy for potential clients and/or fans to book them to performe at events, weddings etc.
+This website is used to promote the bands music while also making it easy for potential clients and/or fans to book them to perform at events, weddings etc.
 The website layout was based around their primary and secondary targets for the website.

 ## UX